nsec/nsec-badge/esp32/CONTRIB.md

 endif()
 ```

-If you do that, you'll need to conditionnaly load your component like that:
+If you do that, you'll need to conditionaly load your component like that:
 ```
 set(requires_components console)